Copepods Through the Lens of Chemistry

 Amongst the transparent sea, copepods camouflage into their transparent medium (water) to maximize their fitness levels as having color can lead to dangers from predators.
 Their colors are generally not extensively studied because within labs, the plankton are preserved with certain fixatives such as formaldehyde and this causes the color to leak or be oxidized (Vilgrain et al., 2023).

 However, their importance is valuable as the pigment on their bodies can appear in more quantities, or not at all, depending on the usage and the environmental conditions they are exposed to.
 This is why color on copepods can be known as a form of plastic adaptation, which is such an interesting quality to have (Schneider et al., 2016).
-The various forms of pigments can be depicted within Figure 13.
-This shows that within different regions, the pigment can accumulate differently due to various reasons such as protection from ROS sources, reproductive seasons, predation pressures, food availability and water temperatures and predation pressures.
+The various forms of pigments can be depicted within Fig. 13.
+This shows that within different regions, the pigment can accumulate differently due to various reasons such as protection from ROS sources, reproductive seasons, pressures, food availability and water temperatures and predation pressures.

-Figure 13: Varying pigmentation from different regions within different species of copepods.
+Fig. 13.
+Varying pigmentation from different regions within different species of copepods.
 (Vilgrain et al., 2023).

 To first dive into this trait, it is important to note that red-orange pigmentation and blue pigmentation are the two types of shades that are most common among copepods with red being more prevalent (Vilgrain et al., 2023).
 The blue shade is mostly within neustonic copepods who live on the surface of waters within equatorial regions caused by complexes of proteins and carotenoids that will not be discussed in detail within this paper.